 Resources for Farmers

 In response to the climate of uncertainty we find ourselves in, Appalachian RC&D wants to provide a space for farmers to list their businesses, detail how things have changed for them, and direct customers to where and how they can buy directly from them.
-If you are a Northeast Tennessee farmer and would like your business listed on this in-progress page, please fill out this form.
+If you are a Northeast Tennessee farmer and would like your business listed on our Farms to Folks page, please fill out this form.

 Local Food Guide | Appalachian Grown / Appalachian Sustainable Agriculture Project